vaisakhkmohan/Retrofit-Recyclerview-Kotlin-MVVM/README.md

 5. type "node server.js"
 6. check the port is running in chrome
 7. just run the code in emulator (remove server.js from android studio).

+In Retrofit 2, all network operations are performed via OkHttp library.
+OkHttp provides HttpLoggingInterceptor which logs HTTP request and response data.